saadmk11/github-actions-version-updater/README.md

           # [Optional] Allows customizing the pull request title
           # defaults to 'Update GitHub Action Versions'
           pull_request_title: 'Pull Request Title'
-          # [Optional] Do not update actions specified in this input
-          # You need to add JSON array inside a string. e.g: '["actions/checkout@v2", "actions/cache@v2"]'
+          # [Optional] A comma separated string of GitHub Actions to ignore updates for.
-          # Or, add comma separated values. e.g: 'actions/checkout@v2, actions/cache@v2'
+          # e.g: 'actions/checkout@v2, actions/cache@v2'
           ignore: 'actions/checkout@v2, actions/cache@v2'
           # [Optional] If set to 'true', the action will only check for updates and
           # exit with a non-zero exit code if an update is found and update the build summary with the diff